oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 : OPTIONAL - The Resource Authorization Server's identifier for the End-User as defined in {{OpenID.Enterprise}}.

 `email`:
-:OPTIONAL - End-User's e-mail address as defined in {{Section 5.1 of OpenID.Core}}.
+:OPTIONAL - End-User's e-mail address as defined in Section 5.1 of {{OpenID.Core}}.

 The `typ` of the JWT indicated in the JWT header MUST be `oauth-id-jag+jwt`.
 Using typed JWTs is a recommendation of the JSON Web Token Best Current Practices ({{Section 3.11 of RFC8725}}).